- When Is It Safe to Resume Sex After Delivery?

 - It is a good idea to allow your parents to do babysitting so that you get some free time with your partner.

 - Match the timing of sex with the sleeping time of your baby.
 This will ensure that you are not disturbed.

-- Foreplay will help you arouse completely.
-Use lubricant to ensure that the dryness of vagina does not become a hindrance.
+- Engaging in some foreplay can help you arouse completely.
+You can even use lubricants to ensure that the dryness of the vagina does not become a hindrance.